brentvatne/brentvatne.github.io/_posts/2014-08-20-deploy-sails-to-heroku.markdown

 - Generate your project, cd into the directory: `sails new url-shortener && cd url-shortener`

-- Add a Procfile.
+- Create a Procfile `touch Procfile` then open it and add `web: node app.js`.

-- Commit everything to git.
+- Commit everything to git. `git init && git add . && git commit -m 'Initial commit'`

 - Create an app for the project on Heroku: `heroku create brents-url-shortener`